Published on January 12th, 2017 | by Chris Dragon0

 The advantage of tankless is that you waste no energy warming more water than you need or keeping water warm in a tank.
 This energy loss is known as a “standby loss.”
 No matter how good the insulation on a tank is, heat will gradually be lost and require extra energy to heat the water again.
 People have reported using 0.8 to 1.1 kWh of energy each day just to keep the tank warm in a traditional electric resistance water heater.
 That’s more energy than the 0.75 kWh we recently clocked for a shower in the winter.
 Clearly a tankless heater saves energy vs a traditional tanked resistance electric heater, but can it save more energy than a HPWH tanked heater?

-HPWHs pump heat from the air into the water and they take less electricity to do than a tankless heater uses to directly heat the water.
+HPWHs pump heat from the air into the water which uses less electricity than a tankless uses to directly heat the water.
 Unfortunately, heat-pump technology is too slow to heat water at the high speeds necessary for tankless-electric heaters.
+In other words, there’s no such thing as a tankless HPWH.

 Calculating the energy saved by a HPWH is surprisingly difficult.
 First, most HPWHs are “hybrid” which means they use a smaller heat pump with limited water heating speed to gradually heat the tank, but when you want a significant amount of hot water quickly, they fall back on resistance electric heating (just like tankless heaters).
 Stiebel Eltron’s Accelera line is the only “pure” heat pump water heater I could find: It uses the heat pump about 90% of the time.
 Accelera significantly increases efficiency but costs about twice as much up front.